 Brewbus is all about ‘crafting brew-tiful memories’ by taking the people to the beer.

-Travel in style to Bay of Plenty craft beer destinations such as Slab Brewing, The Island, Fitzpatrick’s Brewing Co and The Barrel Room, where you’ll have the chance to take a behind the scenes look at where the magic happens, hear from the brewers and, of course, taste some of the best beer the Bay has to offer.
+Travel in style to Bay of Plenty craft beer destinations such as Slab Brewing, The Island, Fitzpatrick’s Brewing Co and The Barrel Room, where you’ll have the chance to take a look where the magic happens behind the scenes, hear from the brewers and, of course, taste some of the best beer the Bay has to offer.